 Live Well Alabama is a Supplemental Nutrition Assistance Program–Education (SNAP-Ed) initiative.
 The campaign was developed by the Alabama Cooperative Extension System at Auburn University.
 The new initiative was launched in early 2017 to better reach residents across the state with research-based education.
 Live Well Alabama, which focuses on nutrition and also physical activity, can now easily be found on Facebook, Twitter and Pinterest.

-“Our goal is to raise awareness of healthy lifestyle choices through the more readily accessible avenue of social media,” said Sondra Parmer, Alabama Extension specialist with SNAP-Ed.
+“Our goal is to raise awareness of healthy lifestyle choices through the more readily accessible avenue of social media,” said Sondra Parmer, Alabama Extension nutrition specialist and program leader.
 “Through the campaign, we hope individuals with limited budgets will make healthy food choices and also choose physically active lifestyles.”

 The initiative features educational and research-based content developed by Alabama SNAP-Ed.
 Alabama residents will find budget-friendly recipes; how-to videos; and also tips for nutrition, fitness and food safety, among other content as the initiative continues to grow.
 Innovative childhood obesity prevention measures, social marketing campaigns and also community health strategies will also be featured across the social media platforms.